 However well-qualified you are, you won’t be able to get a Blue Card if you’re a long-term resident, seasonal worker, researcher or have been posted to Belgium from overseas.

 Your employer must get a temporary employment permit for you and at the same time, you can apply for the long-term visa for the Blue Card either at the Belgian embassy in your home country or, if you are already in Belgium, for the Blue Card via the foreign nationals department of the municipality in which you’re living.
 Find your local commune in Belgium to ask where you need to apply.

 Once the temporary work permit has been issued, you have 90 days to apply for the Blue Card.
 Blue Cards are issued for 13 months initially, after which they, and the employer’s employment contract, can be renewed, as long as the same conditions are fulfilled.

 After the second renewal, the card is valid for three years.
 After five years you may apply for long-term resident status, which gives you an electronic card as a ‘Long-term-foreign resident card – EC – former European Blue Card Holder’.

 Once you have a Blue Card, your family members (spouse, registered partner, dependent children) can obtain a type B permit if the employer has an employment permit for them.

 New EU Intra-Corporate Transfers directive

 As an EU directive, however, Belgium must first transpose the ICT Directive into national legislation before any permits can be approved.
-At the beginning of 2017 Belgium had yet to finalise any plan, partly a result of the ongoing issue with Belgium’s division of immigration and labour authorities, which has also hindered Belgium’s ability to present the single work permit that was promised in 2013.
+At the beginning of 2017, Belgium had yet to finalize any plan, partly a result of the ongoing issue with Belgium’s division of immigration and labor authorities, which has also hindered Belgium’s ability to present the single work permit that was promised in 2013.

 However, as Belgium is one of the EU member states that doesn’t allow transfers within a multinational group of companies, the ICT permit is expected to bring significant change.
 Read more on the ICT permit.